A Locals Guide to Malibu Wine Country

 Cielo Winery—Malibu Winery with a View

 Rosenthal winery is the oldest winery in Malibu.
-You can see the sprawling Rosenthal estate from Kanan Dume Rd; it is not open to the public, but the Rosenthal wine tasting bar is.
+You can see the sprawling Rosenthal estate from Kanan Dume Rd; it is not open to the public, but the Rosenthal wine tasting bar in Malibu is.

 If you’re looking to taste Malibu wines at a beach party, this is the next best thing.
 Across from the Pacific Ocean, this Malibu tasting room can get quite crowded and lively.
 They serve Rosenthal Estate wines by the glass, bottle, or flight, and they also have a Thai food menu.